knowledgetechnologyuhh/NICO-software/api-doc/RosNico.rst

 RosNico
 *******

-The RosNico class allows control over the NICO robot by communicating through ros.
+The RosNico class allows control over the NICO robot by communicating through ROS.

 To start the interface run: